StatisKit/StatisKit/doc/developer/contribute.rst

       * The :code:`upstream` remote pointing to the repository located on the organization account.
       * The :code:`origin` remote pointing to the repository located on your personal account.

-3. Activate Continuous Integration and Deployment services for the repository located on your personal account.
+3. Activate Continuous Integration and Deployment (CI&D) services for the repository located on your personal account.
    This step is not mandatory but is recommended.
    To do so, type the following commands in your console